HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking whether package ‘scMerge’ can be installed ...
+*   checking whether package 'scMerge' can be installed ...
 WARNING
     ```
     Found the following significant warnings:
-      Warning: replacing previous import ‘SingleCellExperiment::as.matrix’ by ‘proxy::as.matrix’ when loading ‘scMerge’
+      Warning: replacing previous import 'SingleCellExperiment::as.matrix' by 'proxy::as.matrix' when loading 'scMerge'
-    See ‘/home/hb/repositories/matrixStats/revdep/checks/scMerge/new/scMerge.Rcheck/00install.out’ for details.
+    See '/home/hb/repositories/matrixStats/revdep/checks/scMerge/new/scMerge.Rcheck/00install.out' for details.
     ```

 *   checking data for non-ASCII characters ...
 WARNING